Emotional and Social Well-Being

 Today’s professionals are interested not only in intellectually challenging work and the opportunity to contribute to company goals, but also in finding work environments that are amenable to personal life needs and to interests that support and enhance their emotional and social well-being.

 We have instituted a broad array of programs to appeal to employees at all stages of life.
-Employees who manage multiple responsibilities in the home and in the workplace, employees who are caregivers to young children and/or elderly parents, employees with visible or non-apparent disabilities, and employees who have religious obligations.

 Global Flexible Work Arrangements

-We believe flexible work arrangements offer a different way of working, and have the potential to enhance employees’ commitment to the company, increase productivity, and make employee teams more competitive.
+We believe flexible work arrangements offer a different way of working, and have the potential to enhance employees’ commitment to the company, increase productivity and make employee teams more competitive.
 The company has had a flexible work arrangement policy globally since 2008.

 In developing our global flexible work arrangement policy, we’ve challenged traditional assumptions about where and how work can and must be done.
 Flexibility reflects our belief that job effectiveness is determined by employee performance and results, not by the number of hours one is seen in the office.
 What is produced or accomplished is more important than when or where the work is done.

 Employees and managers work together to assess the opportunities and challenges of a proposed arrangement.
 While the overall process should be collaborative, managers are accountable for making the final decision in light of business requirements, recognizing that some positions may not lend themselves to a flexible work arrangement.
 All regular full- or part-time employees are eligible to apply for a flexible work arrangement, which includes:

 Part-Time Work: Employees’ workloads and hours are reduced to less than the standard workweek requirements, along with commensurate reduction in benefits and compensation.